TrudAX/denistrunin-blog/src/draft/upgradeD365-attachments/index.md

 excerpt: "The blog post describes a procedure to transfer attachments from AX2012 to D365FO"
 ---

-An attachment migration procedure may be one of the tricky parts you may face during the AX2012 - D365FO project upgrade.
-In this post, I try to describe an **Attachments export/import journal** solution for doing such migration.
+An attachment migration procedure is one of the tricky parts you may face during the AX2012 - D365FO project upgrade.
+In this post, I describe an **Attachment export/import journal** solution for doing such migration.

 ![Fun image](CloudFunny.jpg)

 ## D365FO Attachments types

-As D365FO is a cloud-based system, attachment storage types may be different from what users get used previously.
+As D365FO is a cloud-based system, attachment storage types may be different from what users get used to previously.
 So, let's discuss D365FO attachments types and the pros/cons of each of them:

 - **Database**: attachments are stored in the database in a blob field.
 This is perfect for text attachments, like notes.
-You can edit the attachment content, but only from the D365FO interface.
-It also increases the D365FO database size.
+You can edit the attachment content, but only from the D365FO user interface.
+It increases the D365FO database size.
-- **Azure storage**: attachments are stored inside internal Azure storage, managed by Microsoft.
+- **Azure storage**: attachments are stored inside an internal Azure storage, managed by Microsoft.
 Users can't edit attachments directly(only download and upload files) as this storage account is accessible only from the D365FO user interface.
 This approach does not consume Database space, Microsoft charges for the storage separately.
-- **SharePoint**: attachments are stored on the SharePoint site, managed by the client.
+- **SharePoint**: attachments are stored on the SharePoint site, managed by clients.
 Users can edit attachments, and documents are available outside of the D365FO interface(for example, you may use a group in Teams and link a SharePoint folder to it).
 But in this case, the customer needs to maintain the SharePoint site.

 ## Transfer attachment module description

-There are already several ways of transferring attachments while doing a migration project from AX2012 to D365FO, but in this post, I will describe the additional method, and probable it can be called "yet another way to transfer attachments from AX2012".
+There are already several ways of transferring attachments while doing a migration project from AX2012 to D365FO, but in this post, I will describe the additional method, and probably it can be called "yet another way to transfer attachments from AX2012".

 Some of the out-of-the-box ways for attachment migration are: